elixirschool/elixirschool/CONTRIBUTING.md

 * MINOR — Added or removed some content, few sentences, etc.
 * PATCH — Spelling, typos.
 Probably not translated stuff.

 Fun fact!
-The version changes are important because we use that to programmatically determine and inform translators of new content that requires translation.
+The version changes are necessary because we use that to programmatically determine and inform translators of new content that requires translation.

 ## Adding a New Lesson
 To add a new lesson, create the file under the appropriate directory in `en/lessons` (or `<language_code>/lessons`) if you are not writing your new lesson in English).